-Celebrating more than 25 years of original designs
+Celebrating more than 30 years of original design

 Creative Matters Inc. was founded in Toronto, Canada in 1988, by Carol Sebert (President and now co-owner with Vice Presidents Ali McMurter and Ana Cunningham) along with Donna Hastings and Luba Huzan.
 Here are just some of the milestones that helped create the international reputation we enjoy today.